-16. Q: A person is associated with a dealer in a non-municipal finance professional capacity, and makes a contribution to an issuer official.
-Less than two years after making the contribution, that person becomes a municipal finance professional.
+Q: A person is associated with a dealer in a non-municipal finance professional capacity, and makes a contribution to an issuer official.
+Less than two years after making the contribution, that person becomes a municipal finance professional (i.e., a municipal investment banker subject to the two year look back).
 Would the dealer be prohibited from engaging in a negotiated underwriting with that issuer?